-HCIN 500 Healthcare Informatics (3)
+Healthcare Informatics (3)

-ISEM 545 Healthcare Data (3)
+Healthcare Data (3)

-HCIN 515 Essential Informatics Skills I (3)
+Essential Informatics Skills I (3)

-HCIN 520 Essential Informatics Skills II (3)
+Essential Informatics Skills II (3)

-HCIN 550 Introduction to Healthcare Analytics (3)
+Introduction to Healthcare Analytics (3)

+Healthcare Data Essential Informatics Skills I Essential Informatics Skills II

-Master of Science in Human-Centered Interaction Design (HCID)
+Master of Science in Human-Centered Interaction Design

-The 36-semester hour graduate program in Human-Centered Interaction Design intends to promote the human-centered collaborative mindsets that are required for careers in the research, specifications, and development of technologically-driven experiences.
-The HCID master's program will be interdisciplinary, bringing together the application of knowledge drawn from the social and behavioral sciences, information science, software engineering and project management.
-The student will be taught a balance of theories, methods, skills, and processes.
+The 36-semester hour graduate program in Human-Centered Interaction Design is designed to promote the human-centered collaborative mindsets that are required for careers in the research, specifications, and development of technologically-driven experiences.
+The program is interdisciplinary, bringing together the application of knowledge drawn from the social and behavioral sciences, information science, software engineering and project management.
+The student is taught a balance of theories, methods, skills, and processes.